Surviving, thriving, self care and self harm: Why should you give a fuck? Because you deserve it.

 If you run from your demons, they will chase you – if you turn to face them, they will run from you.
 Train them, by training yourself!

 I can’t turn OFF being depressed or anxious.
-I can’t STOP being Autistic and chronically ill – but I can manage it all better with self care, and I can chose to be happy and grateful in spite of it all.
+I can’t STOP being Autistic and chronically ill – but I can manage it all better with self care, and I can choose to be happy and grateful in spite of it all.

 “My sanity requires daily maintenance.”— Julia Cameron.